AlbertoSinigaglia/canvas-animations/README.md

 ```

 ## SpiderWeb && SpiderWeb2
-Simple animation spawning some random points on the screen, and connect with the pointer if is close enougth.
+Simple animation which spawns some random points on the screen, and connect with the pointer if is close enougth.
 This distance can be changed by modifying
 ```javascript
 var tollerance = 300;
 ```

 ## Starship
-Simple animation spawning some random points in the center of the screen, in order to create Star Trek starship effect, and the speed change based on the distance of the mouse from the left side of the canvas
+Simple animation which spawns some random points in the center of the screen, in order to create Star Trek starship effect, and the speed change based on the distance of the mouse from the left side of the canvas

 ## SpiderWeb && SpiderWeb2
 Simple animation which represent times table: you can change the number of points used on the circle by changing the first value of this line (take in account that every frame has to generate that number of line, so a big number can cause lag)